-After graduating from Raffles Institution’s (RI) Gifted Education Programme (GEP) with 7 academic awards, Chenwei obtained his 5-year Master of Arts with distinction and an Honorary Award (Würdigungspreis) from the Vienna University for Music and Performing Arts, where he studied Composition and Audio Engineering under the Singapore Media Development Authority’s scholarship.
-He did an audio engineering internship in the Vienna Musikverein Golden Hall, where he also performed the ruan in concert.
+After graduating from Raffles Institution’s Gifted Education Programme with seven academic awards, Chenwei obtained his Magister Artium (five-year Master of Arts) with distinction and an Honorary Award (Würdigungspreis) from the University for Music and Performing Arts Vienna, where he studied Composition and Audio Engineering under a scholarship from the Media Development Authority of Singapore.
+During his studies, he recorded and performed in the Vienna Musikverein Golden Hall.

 At the age of 17, Chenwei composed The Sisters' Islands, a symphonic poem which won the Singapore Composer Award at the 2006 Singapore International Competition for Chinese Orchestral Composition.
 This piece has been widely performed and recorded in various arrangements, most notably at Singapore Symphony Orchestra’s inaugural National Day concert in 2018.

 Chenwei has received composition commissions by numerous organisations including the Singapore Chinese Orchestra, Taipei Chinese Orchestra and the Ministry of Education of Singapore.
 Three of his compositions were commissioned as set pieces for the Singapore Youth Festival.
 His works have also been subjects of academic theses authored by three Taiwanese professors.

 Chenwei's efforts in composing, conducting, playing 12 musical instruments and writing in 12 languages was featured in Extraordinary People, a half-hour documentary broadcast on Singapore television on 12 May 2009.
 For his contributions to the music scene, Chenwei was conferred the Young Outstanding Singaporeans Award in 2011.